 The inaugural Sips and Sweets event was held on the afternoon of December 7th subsequently ushering in the festive season with a sugar-coated bang.

 The event took place at The Majestic and the Reserve Downtown from 2 in the afternoon to 5 pm.
-The Majestic Downtown, designed and built in 1921 was an ideal location for the event given that it is LA’s premiere event venue and therefore has unmatched historic significance in LA.
+The Majestic Downtown, designed and built in 1921 was an ideal location for the event given that it is LA’s premier event venue and therefore has unmatched historic significance in LA.

 The event was open to all ages although only those aged 21 and above could partake in the alcoholic cocktails; nonetheless, the event also featured non-alcoholic cocktails.